timescale/docs/timescaledb/tutorials/time-series-forecast.md

 *   [Installed R][install_r]
 *   [Installed Python][install_python]

-First, let's create our schema and populate our tables.
+First, let's create the schema and populate the tables.
 Download the file [`forecast.sql`][forecast-sql] and execute the following command:

 ```bash